Possess Prohibited Weapon

 This matter is a Table 2 offence.
 This means that the matter will likely be dealt with at the Local Court, however, the DPP can elect to have the matter dealt with in the District Court, which will give rise to harsher penalties.

-Suspended sentence This is a jail sentence that is suspended upon you entering into a good behaviour bond.
-Provided the terms of the good behaviour bond are obeyed the jail sentence will not come into effect.
-A suspended sentence is only available for sentences of imprisonment of up to two years.
+Suspended Sentence: As a result of amended legislation this penalty was repealed on 24 September 2018.
+This is a jail sentence that is suspended upon you entering into a good behaviour bond.
+Provided the terms of the good behaviour bond are obeyed the jail sentence will not come into effect. a suspended sentence is only available for sentences of imprisonment of up to two years.
 Read more.

-Good behaviour bond This is an order of the court that requires you to be of good behaviour for a specified period of time.
-The court will impose conditions that you will have to obey during the term of the good behaviour bond.
-The maximum duration of a good behaviour bond is five years.
+Good Behaviour Bond: As a result of amended legislation this penalty was repealed on 24 September 2018 and replaced with a Community Corrections Order (CCO).
+This is an order of the court that requires you to be of good behaviour for a specified period of time. the court will impose conditions that you will have to obey during the term of the good behaviour bond. the maximum duration of a good behaviour bond is five years.
 Read more.

 Section 10 avoiding a criminal record.
 Normally, when you plead guilty to a criminal offence, the court imposes a penalty and records a conviction.
 If the court records a conviction, you will have a criminal record.
 However, if we can convince the court not to convict you, there will be no penalty of any type and no criminal record.
 In all criminal cases, the court has the discretion not to convict you, but to give you a Section 10 dismissal instead.
 Read more.